lachu97/restapis/README.md

 ### Note
 By default the API gives 10 Entries/Meals per Request per Page

-Also on Android Manifest file under application tag,include `android:usesClearTextTraffic=true`, by this way Android knows that its hitting Http request instead of https.
+Also on Android Manifest file under application tag,include `android:usesClearTextTraffic=true`, by this way Android knows that its hitting Http request instead of Https.